Schuetzen/SMJS/content/authors/admin/_index.md

 ---
 # Display name
-title: Schuetzen Ying (Xuchen Ying)
+title: Schuetzen Ying
+subtitle: Xuchen Ying

 # Is this the primary user of the site?
 superuser: true